amirhossein-dezhboro/ai-project-searchalgos/README.md

 ## Acknowledgments
 * the credit of this project (if there is any credit :D) goes to the ai class under supervision of prof.ghazanfari and dr.ghiasi.
 * the executable application for windows, linux, macintosh, android and ios will be ready soon and will be shared here.
-* feel free to pull request im open to new ideas and contributions
+* feel free to pull request im open to new ideas and contributions.